 Bringing Safe Drinking Water to Rural Colombia

 In remote villages of Putumayo, Colombia, where government support is limited, access to clean water remains a persistent challenge, exposing families to waterborne diseases and other health risks.
-To help close this gap, GTE partnered with the international NGO Ayuda en Acción to launch the Water for Communities initiative in October 2024.
+To help close this gap, GTE has led the Water for Communities (Agua de Mi Tierra) initiative, which began in 2024.

 Inviting Communities to Participate in Water Monitoring